Vorld/Eusociety/docs/MILESTONES.md

 - Create `#[system]` procedural macro
 - Refactor `random_movement_system` to use new approach
 - Create registry for systems with dependency information
+- *Note:* The `SystemParam` pattern (for ergonomic parameter injection like Bevy) was considered but deferred to keep M2.3 focused.
+It can be revisited later.

 **Validation:** Run simulation with registered systems, verify correct execution with explicit dependencies.